 Did you know that software-defined storage (SDS), previously known in the industry as storage virtualization, enables continuity of operations (COOP) from the data resiliency and availability perspectives?

 Well, luckily for you, if you didn’t you can read a bit further and find out more.

 Through the capabilities of COTS-based SDS products that allow for heterogeneous mirroring and replicating of data to physically diverse locations, what had once been the weak point of a fixed or mobile data center, can now be equally as strong and hardened.
 This SDS capability strengthens the communications capability of the warfighter, just like server virtualization does for the server and application portions of a data center.

 Data storage has long been, and to a very large degree still is, very homogenous.
 Once an environment is built upon a particular vendor’s brand and product line, it becomes very difficult operationally to add or replace that vendor’s product because there is no ‘standard’ when it comes to data storage communications like there is for example with a data packet / frame traveling through a multi-vendor ethernet switching environment.
-Of course there are common protocols used amongst storage vendors like fibre channel and iSCSI, although those protocols don’t extend to bridge any inter-vendor communication for the higher level values in data storage of synchronous mirroring, cache coherency or asynchronous replication.
+Of course there are common protocols used amongst storage vendors like fibre channel and iSCSI, although those protocols don’t extend to bridge any inter-vendor communication for the higher level values in data storage of synchronous mirroring, cache coherency or asynchronous data replication.
 Beware there are some very new SDS products coming to market from the same vendors who used to poo-poo SDS, look to established and proven SDS products for betting the mission on.

 SDS is a technology that originated, like most things in computing and storage, from the mainframe environment, only to be ‘reborn’ in the Open Systems world.
 The value of SDS is even greater than that of server virtualization, where the ‘win’ there is with the reduced acquisition and life cycle costs of servers required for a given mission, thus resulting in less power, cooling costs, less cost of space and weight.
 Also known as SWAP, which is particularly important for mobile or airborne payloads, and it also takes fewer staff to maintain and operate it.